wills106/homeassistant-solax-modbus/docs/installation.md

     - Search and select `SolaX Inverter Modbus`
 - You can have multiple instances of this Integration, just change the default Prefix from SolaX to something else.
 Ie. `SolaX Main` or `SolaX Southwest`.
 - Select correct Modbus address, look at your inverter if the default one does not work.
+- Check Emergency Power Option to load entities about EPS
+- Check Dry Contact Box to load entities about Dry Contact
 ![](images/integration-setup.png)
 - Only Sofar and Solinteg take advantage of the different poll speeds.
 "The default polling interval of the modbus registers in seconds" is the one to reduce from 15 if required.
 Do not try and poll quicker that 5s on Inverters with a baud of 9600.
 - If you use RS485 to Ethernet adaptor: